lebertolini/bigonotation/README.md

 As an example, I'm going to use a function with algorithmic scalability, but you don't need to pay attention to the terms, but to the example and the use of the function.

-This function aims to find an element without an array.
+This function aims to find an element in an array.

 ```js
 const findElement = (array, element) => {